-It is not nearly as hard as you think.
-You can actually purchase a home or as little as 3.5% down if you are. a first-time home buyer!
-That means if you find a cute little house for $150,000, all you need is $5,250 for a downpayment.
+It is not nearly as hard as you think to get your own real estate.
+You can actually purchase a house for as little as 3.5% down if you are. a first-time home buyer!
+That means if you find a cute little house for $150,000, all you need is $5,250 saved for a down payment.

-If you haven’t started saving for a downpayment for your own home yet, start today!
+If you haven’t started saving for your own home down payment yet, start today!

-Here are 5 easy ways to save money for a downpayment on your own house
+Here are 11 easy ways to save Up for a house

 1. Create a budget and stick to it

-Its hard to save when you aren’t keeping track of where you are spending.
+Its hard to save a down payment when you aren’t keeping track of where you are spending.
 If there’s nothing to hold you accountable, the spending comes too easily!

 Create an actual budget today.
 Write down all your expenses, bills, rent, insurance etc. Subtract everything you have to pay, from what you make.

-And, then you can know exactly how much extra there is each month that you can put into savings.
+And, then you can know exactly how much extra there is each month that you can put into savings to buy a house.
 Make a line item for entertainment, but don’t overspend that!

 Write down the amount you can and should be saving each month, and hold yourself to stick to that goal.